ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/index.md

 >
 > 2. Each participant needs to have access to a computer with R, RStudio, and Unix/Linux or the Windows Ubuntu app.
 To get started, follow the directions in the [Setup](setup.html) tab.
 >
+> 3. Since this is an introductory workshop, we will be available 30 minutes prior to the workshop to walkthrough installing the necessary software.
+>
-> 3. Please complete the [pre-workshop survey][preSurvey] before getting started with the workshop.
+> 4. Please complete the [pre-workshop survey][preSurvey] before getting started with the workshop.
 {: .prereq}

 > ## Exit Ticket